-- For a large, complex data structure, there are likely many more data elements than there are registers available.
-However, arithmetic operations occur only on registers in MIPS. - To facilitate large structures, MIPS includes data transfer instructions for moving data between memory and registers. - As an example, assume we have the following C code, where A is an array of 100 words.
+For a large, complex data structure, there are likely many more data elements than there are registers available.
+However, arithmetic operations occur only on registers in MIPS (This is why MIPS is a load/store architecture).

+To facilitate large structures, MIPS includes data transfer instructions for moving data between memory and registers.

+As an example, assume we have the following C code, where A is an array of 100 words.